ZehuaZhang/web-app-freight-marketplace-frontend/README.md

 Designed Convoy Offer and My Job Page

-For applications, since we don't really have api to call, clicking directly applied to My Job Applications persist when reopeninig the browser via local storage
+For applications, since we don't really have api to call, clicking directly applied to My Jobs Applications persist when reopeninig the browser via local storage

-Every fetch is guaranteed for 3 offers
-Retry 3 times when a 500 occurs
+Initial, Show More & Sorting Type fetch is guaranteed for exact 3 offers Retry 3 times when a 500 occurs

 Main app with hidden scroll bar, and would scroll to top when a new sorting is clicked Animations and transitions added on both user interactions, and on fetch status

 Header, Footer, 2 Sortings are sticky, and Added a status bar on footer

+Designed with Redux and Hot Reload for easy debugging

 ## How tos